Mönchengladbach: Recent history

 In 1815, Gladbach became part of the Kingdom of Prussia and seat of the Landkreis Gladbach, which was dissolved in 1929.
 In 1815 Gladbach became seat of the Bürgermeisterei (Office of mayor), which was split in 1859 into two parts: the City of Gladbach and Office of Mayor Obergeburth.
 The latter was renamed to München-Gladbach-Land in 1907.

 From 1933 through 1975, the neighborhood of Rheydt was an independent city; the split from München-Gladbach was arranged by Joseph Goebbels, who was born locally.
 After reuniting with Mönchengladbach, the central station (Rheydt Hauptbahnhof) kept its original name, making Mönchengladbach the only city in Germany to have two rail stations each called Hauptbahnhof.

 In response to the 10 May 1940 German invasion of Belgium, Mönchengladbach was bombed by RAF Bomber Command on the evening of 11 May.
 The bomber crews were attempting to interdict German troop movements on roads, intersections and rail lines in the area, especially the city's railyards.
 About half of the approximately 36 twin-engine Royal Air Force (RAF) bombers reportedly hit their targets, and three were shot down.
 Four people were killed on the ground, including a British woman living in Germany.

-Forced laborers of the 3rd SS construction brigade were dispatched in the city in 1943.
+Forced laborers of the 3rd SS construction brigade were sent to work in the city in 1943.

-Eventually, the Prussian Rhine Province was dissolved after World War II, and the city became part of the new state of North Rhine-Westphalia which was formed in 1946.
+The Prussian Rhine Province was dissolved after World War II, with the city becoming part of the new state of North Rhine-Westphalia, which was formed in 1946.